This site is intended for Healthcare Professionals only

 The scheme, which made a £60,000 payout available to the estate of a healthcare worker who died from the virus so long as they met the criteria, was introduced by the Conservative government on April 27, 2020.

-At that point, pharmacists in a hospital and GP setting were included but community pharmacist were not.
-Three days later, on April 30, Hancock said community pharmacists would be included.
+At that point, pharmacists in a hospital and GP setting were included but community pharmacists were not.
+Three days later, on April 30, Hancock said they would be included.

 When asked during the inquiry why community pharmacists were not initially included in the scheme, Hancock (pictured) said: “I’m going to give you the brutally honest answer to this, with some trepidation…the pharmacy contract is managed by NHS England.
 In order to maximise taxpayer value for money, NHS England is by tradition really very tight on pharmacists.
 I am a big supporter of community pharmacy.